cylondata/cylon/docker/basic/README.md

 ```bash
 docker run -it cylon
 ```
+## Re-building Cylon

+This docker conatiner comes with pre-built cylon binaries.
+Below steps should be followed if you want to change the core code and re-build Cylon core.

 Cylon will be installed in `/cylon/` directory.
 A container would have the following environment variables and commands.